-Residents are encouraged to adopt a small section of the garden or a particular task in the garden as their own special responsibility in coordination with the Warden.
+Residents are encouraged to adopt a small section of the garden or a particular task in the garden as their own special responsibility in coordination with the Principal.
 Tools are in the shed which is located midway between the barbecue area and the main house.
 All readers and residents are asked to participate in occasional gardening days in order to help maintain the grounds.

 Charges are made for overnight guests and, for reasons of fire safety, all guests must sign the visitors book.
 Residents in flats may invite guests to stay with them for up to a week, provided there are enough beds for them to sleep on.
-Please inform the Warden beforehand if you are expecting guests.
+Please inform the Principal beforehand if you are expecting guests.
 Applications for guests to stay longer than a week should be made by e-mail to the Principal at least 14 days in advance of the proposed beginning of the visit.

 Residents in single rooms may invite one guest of the same gender to stay with them for up to two successive nights.
 Charges are made for overnight guests who are not immediate family members and, for reasons of fire safety, all guests must sign the visitors book.